inwonakng/tdbench/README.md

-# tab-data-distill
+# TDBench: Tabular Data Distillation Benchmark

-Repository for the extern project on Tabular Data Distillation
+Code for "On Learning Representations for Tabular Data Distillation"

 ## Installation